dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 ### 6.3 Dynamic, a.k.a.
 Special, Variables

 Lexically scoped bindings help keep code understandable by limiting the scope, literally, in which a given name has meaning.
 This is why most modern languages use lexical scoping for local variables.
-Sometimes, however, you really want a global variable--a variable that you can refer to from anywhere in your program.
+Sometimes, however, you really want a global variable -- a variable that you can refer to from anywhere in your program.
 While it's true that indiscriminate use of global variables can turn code into spaghetti nearly as quickly as unrestrained use of goto, global variables do have legitimate uses and exist in one form or another in almost every programming language.
 7 And as you'll see in a moment, Lisp's version of global variables, dynamic variables, are both more useful and more manageable.

 Common Lisp provides two ways to create global variables: DEFVAR and DEFPARAMETER.
 Both forms take a variable name, an initial value, and an optional documentation string.
 After it has been DEFVARed or DEFPARAMETERed, the name can be used anywhere to refer to the current binding of the global variable.
 As you've seen in previous chapters, global variables are conventionally named with names that start and end with `*`.
 You'll see later in this section why it's quite important to follow that naming convention.
 Examples of DEFVAR and DEFPARAMETER look like this: